SultanCYB/Backup/README.md

 ### You mustn't edit the `log file` contents to keep the program running normally

+### I'm not responsible for any data loss.

+### You don't need to edit the log file or doing anything to it, just download the one attached with the code; down is only additional info.

 ### The date in `log file` must be in this format :

  `YYYY-MM-DD`

+### example :

+ `2023-04-17`

 ### `log file` name :